Tails (Sonic the Hedgehog): In video games

-Sonic and Tails end up facing a group of villains allied with Dr. Eggman, called the Deadly Six when they were shot down while chasing him in the Tornado in Sonic Lost World.
+Sonic and Tails end up facing a group of villains allied with Dr. Eggman, called the Deadly Six when they are shot down while chasing him in the Tornado in Sonic Lost World.
 They run into Eggman and notice him wielding a Cacophonic Conch to control the Deadly Six.
 Despite Tails' warnings, Sonic knocks away the conch, causing the Deadly Six to betray him.
 Eggman reluctantly teams up with Sonic and Tails to stop them.
-This causes numerous conflicts between Tails and Eggman and increases tension with his friendship with Sonic since Sonic believes Eggman is their only hope in defeating the Deadly Six.
+This causes numerous conflicts between Tails and Eggman and increases tension in his friendship with Sonic since Sonic believes Eggman is their only hope in defeating the Deadly Six.
 Eventually, Tails gets captured in a trap intended for Sonic, and the Deadly Six plan to use this to their advantage by turning Tails into a robot.
 However, Tails manages to reprogram the computer that would control his mind.
-The seemingly-roboticized Tails confronts Sonic at the game's final stage, but by retaining his free will, he takes the Deadly Six by surprise and attacks them.
+The seemingly-robotized Tails confronts Sonic at the game's final stage, but by retaining his free will, he takes the Deadly Six by surprise and attacks them.
 Later on, after Sonic defeats Eggman at the game's climax, Sonic apologizes to Tails for doubting him.
 Tails forgives him and the two return home.

-He is a playable character in the video game Sonic Mania (Plus), playing like his older incarnations along with Sonic, Knuckles, Mighty and Ray.

-Tails appears as a playable character in the games Sonic Boom: Rise of Lyric, Shattered Crystal and Fire & Ice.
+He is a playable character in the 2017 video game Sonic Mania Plus, playing like his older incarnations along with Sonic, Knuckles, Mighty, and Ray.
+He also appears as a playable character in the Sonic Boom-themed games Rise of Lyric, Shattered Crystal and Fire & Ice.
+Tails appears as one of 12 playable characters in the 2019 kart racing game Team Sonic Racing as well.

 Tails was also featured in the Sonic the Hedgehog Level Pack of Lego Dimensions.
 He is also playable if the player uses the Tornado as Sonic to fly around the world.
 In the story mode for the Sonic level titled "Sonic Dimensions", Tails assists Sonic using the Tornado and his technological knowledge.
-In the hub world, Tails has a side quest for the player to aid him in disabling all of Eggman's roboticizers.
+In the hub world, Tails has a side quest for the player to aid him in disabling all of Eggman's roboticists.
 Tails is a supporting non-playable character in Sonic Forces, finding Classic Sonic and joining up with the resistance in opposing Dr. Eggman and Infinite.

 In Sonic Frontiers, Tails along with Amy and Knuckles are trapped in Cyberspace, with Sonic releasing their digital form from cages and they help him find the Chaos Emeralds and set them free.
-While having a moment with Sonic, Tails expresses his self-doubt and belief that he is a burden to Sonic who is always rescuing him during crises and that his helpfulness is wildly inconsistent, but Sonic comforts him by reminding Tails of his own achievements and abilities and that needing help sometimes is part of growing up, this strengthens Tails' resolve to go solo for a while and become a hero in his own right.
+While having a moment with Sonic, Tails expresses his self-doubt and belief that he is a burden to Sonic who is always rescuing him during crises, and that his helpfulness is wildly inconsistent, but Sonic comforts him by reminding Tails of his achievements and abilities and needing help sometimes is part of growing up, this strengthens Tails' resolve to go solo for a while and become a hero in his own right.